jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 Let me explain.

 Right now Gen Z hopes to buy homes and cars.
 Retirees worry about affording retirement.
 Parents struggle with childcare costs while students graduate with crushing debt.
 Workers need more money, bosses need better workers.
 Small businesses watch tech giants dominate.
-Healthcare workers often fear bureaucracy more than illnesses.
-Conservatives worry about traditional values while Progressives defend social changes.
+Healthcare workers often fear paperwork more than illnesses.
+Conservatives worry about traditional values while Progressives constantly defend social changes.
 Technologists create digital toys instead of empowering tools.
 Wise people worry when our many debt bubbles might burst.

-From the well off hoping society holds together, to the needy tired of hoping, there is a long list of people in need and seeking answers.
+From the better off hoping society holds together, to the needy tired of hoping for better, there is a long list of people in need and seeking answers.
 There are countless talking points on social media vying for our attention.
 If this massive amount of political content had answers they would have been found by now.

 Well-meaning influencers and analysts cannot find solutions, because in truth, each is rooted in biological identities and ideologies that do not account for the modern technological ecosystem we live in.